 The Oracle of Omaha is a font of wisdom.
+He is perhaps the most successful investor in history.
+So he knows a lot of lessons we can all benefit from.
 Here are 22 life-changing lessons from Warren Buffett.

 Warren Buffett quotes are almost as good as Yogi Berra quotes.
 Whether you want some words of wisdom on investing or how not to be a better person, there are Warren Buffett quotes to guide you.